titola/neuropa/README.md

 The recording of what some US embassy workers heard in Havana has characteristics similar to the signal at 945MHz that I receive in my head.
-The main difference is the distance in frequency between the sinusoids that generate the pulses.
+The main difference is the period of the pulses.
 In my case:

 -   Pulses with sinusoids separated by 216.6 Hz and pulse repetition periods with A-A-A-A-B (see above).